-Once a divorce is filed in Pennsylvania, either you as the plaintiff or your wife as the defendant, can request three mandatory marriage-counseling sessions, pursuant to Pennsylvania law.
-If your wife requests these you will be ordered to attend.
-If you do not comply the court will not grant your divorce the opposite is also true.
-If you want your wife to come to these sessions she will be order to attend to she can't get divorced from you.
+Once a divorce is filed in Pennsylvania, either you as the plaintiff or your wife as the plaintiff, either party can request three mandatory marriage-counseling sessions, pursuant to Pennsylvania law.
+If your wife requests these, you will be ordered to attend.
+If you do not comply the court will not grant your divorce; the opposite is also true.
+If you want your wife to come to these sessions, she will be ordered to attend, or she can't get divorced from you.